adamdunson/pl0-compiler/README.md

 [PL/0 Wikipedia page](http://en.wikipedia.org/wiki/PL/0)

-This was written as a class project.
-Complete User's Manual located [here](https://raw.github.com/adamdunson/pl0-compiler/master/doc/PL0%20User%27s%20Manual.pdf).
+This was written as a class project in college.
+User's Manual located [here](https://raw.github.com/adamdunson/pl0-compiler/master/doc/PL0%20User%27s%20Manual.pdf).

 This README.markdown is written in Markdown and contains instructions for the Linux